Alessandro Moreschi: Sistine Chapel choir

 In the spring of 1902, in the Vatican, Moreschi made the first of his recordings for the Gramophone & Typewriter Company of London.
-He made additional recordings in 1904: there are seventeen tracks in all.
-Between these two sessions, several most fateful events occurred: in 1903 the aged Mustafà finally retired, and a few months later Pope Leo XIII, a strong supporter of Sistine tradition, died.
-His successor was Pope Pius X, an equally powerful advocate of Cecilianism.
-One of the new pontiff's first official acts was the promulgation of the motu proprio, Tra le sollecitudini ("Amidst the Cares"), which appeared, appropriately enough, on St Cecilia's Day, 22 November 1903.
-This was the final nail in the coffin of all that Mustafà, Moreschi and their colleagues stood for, since one of its decrees stated: "Whenever ... it is desirable to employ the high voices of sopranos and contraltos, these parts must be taken by boys, according to the most ancient usage of the Church."
-Perosi, a fanatical opponent of the castrati, had triumphed and Moreschi and his few remaining colleagues were to be pensioned off and replaced by boys.
-A singing pupil of Moreschi's, Domenico Mancini, was such a good imitator of his master's voice that Perosi took him for a castrato (even though castration had been banned in Italy in 1870), and would have nothing to do with him.
-Mancini became a professional double-bass player.
+He made additional recordings in 1904 with seventeen tracks total.
+During this time, Mustafà retired in 1903 and a few months later Pope Leo XIII, a strong supporter of Sistine tradition, died.
+His successor was Pope Pius X, a powerful advocate of Cecilianism.
+Among the pontiff's first official acts was the promulgation of the motu proprio, Tra le sollecitudini ("Amidst the Cares") on St Cecilia's Day, 22 November 1903, stating: "Whenever ... it is desirable to employ the high voices of sopranos and contraltos, these parts must be taken by boys, according to the most ancient usage of the Church."
+Moreschi and his few remaining colleagues were to be pensioned and replaced by boys.

-Officially, Alessandro was a member of the Sistine choir until Easter 1913 (at which date he qualified for his pension after thirty years' service), and remained in the choir of the Cappella Giulia of St Peter's, Rome until a year after that.
-Around Easter 1914 he met the Viennese musicologist Franz Haböck, author of the important book Die Kastraten und ihre Gesangskunst (The Castrati and their Art of Singing, published in Berlin in 1927), who had plans to cast Moreschi in concerts reviving the repertoire of the great eighteenth-century castrato Farinelli.
-These never came to fruition: by this date Moreschi (now fifty-five years old) no longer had the required high soprano range, and in any case he had never had the necessary virtuoso operatic training.
+Officially, Alessandro was a member of the Sistine choir until Easter 1913 (at which date he qualified for his pension after thirty years' service), and remained in the choir of the Cappella Giulia of St Peter's, Rome until a year after.
+Around Easter 1914 he met Viennese musicologist Franz Haböck, author of Die Kastraten und ihre Gesangskunst (The Castrati and their Art of Singing, published in Berlin in 1927), who had planned to cast Moreschi in concerts reviving the repertoire of the great eighteenth-century castrato Farinelli.
+However, Moreschi (now fifty-five years old) no longer had the required high soprano range, and had never had the necessary virtuoso operatic training.

 Retirement and death

-In retirement, Moreschi lived in his apartment at 19 Via Plinio, a few minutes' walk from the Vatican, where he died at the age of 63, possibly of pneumonia.
+In retirement, Moreschi lived in an apartment at 19 Via Plinio near the Vatican, where he died at the age of 63, possibly of pneumonia.
 His funeral Mass was a large and public affair in the church of San Lorenzo in Damaso, and was conducted by Perosi, who, in spite of his antipathy towards castrati, felt a "great friendship which bound them together".
-Moreschi was buried in the family vault in the Cimitero del Verano, the great "city of the dead" not far from Rome's Tiburtina station.
+Moreschi was buried in the family vault in the Cimitero del Verano, the "city of the dead" not far from Rome's Tiburtina station.
 His colleague Domenico Salvatori lies in the same tomb.